 In September 2004 the European Commission (EC) proposed two new instruments that meant a far reaching reform of the cooperation practice with accession countries and countries outside the European Union (EU) external borders.
-Among those instruments IPA - the Instrument for Pre-accession Assistance - addresses both the current candidate countries (CC): Turkey, Croatia and the former Yugoslav Republic of Macedonia and the potential candidate countries (PCC): Albania, Serbia (including Kosovo), Bosnia and Herzegovina and Montenegro.
-As a single integrated pre-accession instrument IPA replaces the previous instruments PHARE, ISPA, SAPARD, the Turkey pre-accession instruments and CARDS.
+Among those instruments IPA - the Instrument for Pre-accession Assistance - addresses both the current candidate countries (CC) and the potential candidate countries (PCC).
+As a single integrated pre-accession instrument IPA replaces the previous instruments PHARE, ISPA, SAPARD, the Turkey preaccession instruments and CARDS.